MauRuRo/MSP4-CrossFitCommunityApp/README.md

 The basic idea is to create an online platform where a commnity of users can log their workout results and compare to each other and see what level they are at as a function of the total community results.
 BeyondTheWhiteboard has a lot of feautures on their application, each of which was worth exploring, but due to the limited amount of time available to me I limited the scope of the site functionality to logging, ranking, comparing, commenting and grouping.

 Users can make use of the website's functionality for a one time payment of €9,99.
 I might also have opted for a subscription payment of say €0,99 per month.

+During development I spent a lot of time trying to make the UX very user friendly and intuitive: A lot of elements are clickable and linked so you can navigate through the website intuitively through multiple "paths".

 ### User Stories